Trocheck leads Panthers over Rangers in shootout

 Vincent Trocheck scored the game-winning goal in the third round of the shootout as the visiting Florida Panthers overcame three one-goal deficits and recorded a wild 6-5 victory over the New York Rangers on Sunday afternoon.
 The Panthers won it when Trocheck made a wide move and then reached the middle of the ice.
 He waited for New York goaltender Henrik Lundqvist to go down and then flipped a wrist shot over him and into the back of the net for his 13th career shootout goal.

 Frank Vatrano also scored in the shootout, ripping a forehand shot off Lundqvist's pad in the first round.
 Rookie Kaapo Kakko scored in the third round of the shootout for the Rangers after Florida backup goalie Sam Montembeault made a diving left pad save on Artemi Panarin in the first round.
-He also scored after Tony DeAngelo hit the right post in the second round.
+Tony DeAngelo hit the right post in the second round.

 The Rangers took a 5-4 lead on Chris Kreider's deflection during a power play with 85 seconds left in the second period, but Florida tied the game when Brian Boyle deflected Keith Yandle's slap shot over Lundqvist at the 7:01 mark in the third.
 Ryan Lindgren scored in the first while Filip Chytil, Brady Skjei and Kakko scored in the second for New York before Kreider tallied.